bonsai-rx/bonsai-rx.github.io/_docs/07-property-mapping.md

 ![Externalized property](/assets/images/externalizedproperty.png)

 After the specified property has been externalized, it can be subscribed to any input sequence which is compatible with the data type of the property.
-Every time the input sequence emits a new value, the externalized property will react by changing the target property to the incoming value.
+Every time the input sequence emits a new item, the externalized property will react by changing the target property to the incoming value.

 Property values are updated independently of what the target operator might be doing at any point in time.
 Specifically, the connection between the externalized property and its target is not considered as an active input.
-This is indicated in the editor by the red colored edge linking the property mapping operator to its target.
+This is indicated in the editor by the red coloured edge linking the property mapping operator to its target.

 This means that property updates may happen even while the target operator is receiving input notifications from other nodes.
 Care must be taken to ensure that changing the property state in this way does not break the behaviour of the workflow.